taimax13/github_exercises/02_branching_basics.md

 nothing to commit, working tree clean
 ```

-Now switch from the `from_itc` branch to the `master` branch entering in your terminal `git checkout master`.
-You folders in VS Code should change to the master branch.
+Now switch from the `from_itc` branch to the `main` branch by entering in your terminal `git checkout main`.
+Your folders in VS Code should change to the `main` branch.
 Look at your folders.
-The cloned repo folder should be missing from your `master` branch.
+The cloned repo folder should be missing from your `main` branch.

-You should now merge the `from_itc` branch into the `master` branch.
+You should now merge the `from_itc` branch into the `main` branch.
 Enter in the terminal `git merge from_itc`.
 In your terminal, you should see something like:

 ```
 Updating 22e99f0..761baee